 HINT: GPT Partition Table

-If you need to create more than 4 primary partitions on one hard disk, you have to use the GPT partition type.
+If you need to create more than 4 primary partitions on one hard disk, you need to use the GPT partition type.
 This type removes the primary partitions number restriction, and supports partitions bigger than 2 TB as well.

 To use GPT, run the YaST Partitioner, click the relevant disk name in theand choose .